 To date, FF has not yet sold any electric vehicles.
 As a result, FF will require substantial additional capital to develop products and fund operations for the foreseeable future.
-Until FF can generate sufficient revenue from product sales, FF will fund its ongoing operations through a combination of various funding and financing alternatives, including equipment leasing and construction financing of the Hanford, California manufacturing facility, secured syndicated debt financing, convertible notes, working capital loans, and equity offerings, among other options.
+Until FF can generate sufficient revenue from product sales, FF will fund its ongoing operations through a combination of various funding and financing alternatives, including equipment leasing, construction financing of the Hanford, California manufacturing facility, secured syndicated debt financing, convertible notes, working capital loans, and equity offerings, among other options.
 The particular funding mechanisms, terms, timing, and amounts are dependent on the Company's assessment of opportunities available in the marketplace and the circumstances of the business at the relevant time.
 Any delays in the successful completion of manufacturing facilities will impact FF's ability to generate revenue.
-For additional discussion of the substantial doubt about FF's ability to continue as a going concern, see Note 2, Liquidity and Capital Resources in the notes to the unaudited Condensed Consolidated Financial Statements for the quarter ended March 31, 2022 included elsewhere in this prospectus and for further details on liquidity, please see the "Liquidity and Capital Resources" section below.
+For additional discussion of the substantial doubt about FF's ability to continue as a going concern, see Note 2, Liquidity and Capital Resources and Going Concern in the notes to the Consolidated Financial Statements and for further details on liquidity, please see the "Liquidity and Capital Resources" section below.